 417 refers to 17 carats of gold

 This system of denoting purity is called Millesimal fineness.
-It is generally rounded to three figures especially in the hallmark version of defining purity.
-For instance, the top three purest forms of gold can be represented as:
+It is generally rounded to three figures, especially in the hallmark version of defining purity.
+For instance, the top three purest forms of gold can be represented:

 - 999.999 (purest)

-For current up to date prices for gold karats and purity, you can visit the Gold News website for live pricing and full information on gold investments.
+For current date prices for gold karats and purity, you can visit the Gold News website for live pricing and full information on gold investments.